 Every path we follow has its impediments and challenges.
 Nothing is as easy as it seems and things rarely happen as you’re wishing to, so you should expect obstacles and embrace change.
 But, as always, you can do something to turn the things at least a bit in your favor.
 More exactly, you could reflect on possible impediments and solutions for each potential challenge and problem.
 You must be prepared for any case scenario that may occur.
 Why let yourself be taken by surprise when you could have done something about it?

 Great and talented candidates don’t respond to any job description that matches their competences.
 It’s a lot more than that.
 A well-written and psychological job description will attract exactly the candidates you’re looking for.
 As you may not be a genius and be good at everything, asking for help is not a shame.
 In fact, is the wisest decision you could ever make, no one says that you have to handle everything on your own.

 Rule No.1 – no matter what, the company culture is sacred.
 Any damage or disempowering change in the company’s culture will have an impact (usually bad) on the overall productivity.
 So, whenever you have to make a decision, put into balance the positive and the negative effects that may affect the company’s culture.
 If things are going well now, you can only risk making a major change if you’re sure it will only be better.

 6. Invest in Your Employees and Hire from Within

-As well, when you asses the company’s goals and realize that you may open some new positions, see first if you can hire from within.
-Asses the required abilities, see if any of your employees matches them, and spare the trouble of finding a suitable candidate.
+As well, when you assess the company’s goals and realize that you may open some new positions, see first if you can hire from within.
+Assess the required abilities, see if any of your employees matches them, and spare the trouble of finding a suitable candidate.

 7. Constant Monitor the Strategy